magicwrites/exercise-infinite-loader/README.md

 - the list just keeps on growing, eventually the browser will die out, there is no "clean up" code or virtualisation in place to take care of that
 - the list could make a better use of high resolution screens, but that would complicate things significantly and responsivity was not a requirement
+- loader relies on [`<T extends Object>`](https://stackoverflow.com/a/53958176), I am not really sure whether I did it right

 ## Next steps?

 Given another set of 8 hours, I would:

 - add a storybook for all the "atoms" in the components directory (skipped for now, it adds quite a lot of dependencies)
-- add prettier as a development static code analysis and formatting tool (skipped for the same reason as above)
+- add prettier as a development static code analysis and formatting tool (should be there from the start really)
+- moved constants to environmental variables, `.env.sample` would suit this application better
+- reconsider whether there is a better way to configure how rendering of items should work

 ## Time spent: 7h 30m